 Adrian Meronk could not catch a break this week.
-First, he missed the cut at the BMW PGA Championship, finishing two over par.
-The Pole then booked a flight with Lufthansa, most probably to head home.
-He likely hoped that the trip would give him a chance to breathe and reset.
-Instead, that’s when things went from bad to worse.
+First, he missed the cut at the BMW PGA Championship, finishing at 2-over.
+The Pole then booked a flight with Lufthansa, likely heading home or to the DP World Tour’s next stop in France.
+He hoped that the trip would give him a chance to breathe and reset.
+Instead, it made things even worse.

 Watch What’s Trending Now!

-Looks like Lufthansa, true to its old habits, has once again managed to mess things up for a customer.
+Lufthansa, true to its old habits, has once again mishandled the baggage of a customer.
 Adrian Meronk took to his Instagram story to share his frustration, writing: “Do you know anyone at Lufthansa?
 I lost my luggage with my gear for playing, and I really need it — please help.”

 This isn’t the first time Lufthansa has found itself in the spotlight for the wrong reasons.
-Over the years, the reputed German airline has faced plenty of complaints about delayed or misplaced luggage.
 In fact, a report ranked Lufthansa fifth in Europe for baggage loss and delays.
-Just last year, the airline had to cough up $1,699 in compensation to an Indian couple for losing their bags.
+Just last year, the airline had to cough up $1,699 in compensation to an Indian couple.
 And now, Meronk has become the latest victim.

 ADVERTISEMENT